-- the Stockholders irrevocably withdraw their director nominations for the Board and stockholder proposals for the Company's annual meeting of stockholders for fiscal year 2015 (the "Meeting"); - the Stockholders will vote all of their shares of common stock of the Company in accordance with the Board's recommendations with respect to the election of the Board's director nominees, the ratification of the Company's independent registered public accounting firm for the fiscal year ending November 30, 2016 (the "2017 Meeting") and the ratification of the Company's rights plan; - the Company will hold the Meeting on January 5, 2017 and will hold its annual meeting of stockholders for fiscal year 2016 by December 29, 2017; - the Board and the Stockholders will identify a mutually acceptable independent director to join the Board as a Class C director by February 28, 2017 and the Board will include that new director among its director nominees for the 2017 Meeting; - the Company will not make any stock or option grants or grant any other non-cash compensation to its current officers and directors until December 23, 2017; - the Company will take all steps to (i) change its state of incorporation from the State of Nevada to the State of Delaware and (ii) declassify the Board on a rolling basis by June 30, 2017, and the Company will convene a special meeting of stockholders of the Company for the purpose of approving such actions, at which meeting the Stockholders and the Insiders will vote all of their shares of common stock of the Company in favor of such actions; - The Company will commence an issuer tender offer to all of its stockholders to repurchase at least 5,000,000 shares of its common stock at price of \$1.43 per share (the "Tender Offer"), which Tender Offer will be completed by March 15, 2017.
+- the Board and the Stockholders will identify a mutually acceptable independent director to join the Board as a Class C director by February 28, 2017 and the Board will include that new director among its director nominees for the 2017 annual meeting; - the Company will take all steps to (i) change its state of incorporation from the State of Nevada to the State of Delaware and (ii) declassify the Board on a rolling basis by June 30, 2017, and the Company will convene a special meeting of stockholders of the Company for the purpose of approving such actions, at which meeting the Stockholders and the Insiders will vote all of their shares of common stock of the Company in favor of such actions, and - the Company will commence an issuer tender offer to all of its stockholders to repurchase at least 5.0 million shares of its common stock at a price of \$1.43 per share (the "Tender Offer"), which the Company completed in March 2017 whereby it purchased for cash 5,000,000 shares of its common stock, at a price of \$1.43 per share, or \$7,150,000. - the Stockholders will tender all of the shares of common stock of the Company that they hold beneficially or of record in the Tender Offer, subject to limited exceptions; and - the Company's officers and directors will not participate in the Tender Offer and will not transfer or sell any of their shares until six months after the Tender Offer is completed.